Mario Todman

-Mario Todman (born 29 November 1974 in Road Town, Tortola) is a former sprinter from the British Virgin Islands.
+Mario Todman (born 29 November 1974) is a former sprinter from the British Virgin Islands.

 Todman represented British Virgin Islands at the Summer Olympics in the 1996 Summer Olympics in Atlanta, competing in the 4x100 and the 4x400 metres relay; the team finished 7th and 6th in their respective heats, not qualifying for either next round.

 His older brother Willis also competed at the 1996 Summer Olympics in the relays.